saramic/govhack-2018-team-101/README.md

 11 year old Matilda lives in the seaside City of Kingston where her story begins...

-She goes to Parkdale primary school and has already this to the first frame of her comic book story
+She goes to Parkdale primary school and has already added this to the first frame of her comic book story

 Clicking on the info button reveals the data source of this part of the story - in this